TAROT CARDS

 The Major Arcana — An Archetypal Journey

-Across the sequence we encounter the seeker beginning a journey, the guide offering wisdom, the fall of old structures, the transformation that follows loss, and the completion of a cycle.
+Across the sequence above, we encounter the seeker beginning a journey, guides offering wisdom, the fall of old structures, the transformation that follows, and the completion of a cycle.

 The Minor Arcana — Everyday Moments

 While the Major Arcana reflects life’s defining chapters, the Minor Arcana reveals the experiences that fill the pages between them.
-These fifty-six cards bring the symbolic language of tarot into the rhythms of everyday life.
+These fifty-six cards follow the rhythms of everyday life decisions, challenges, relationships, and routines that shape our path over time.
+It is further divided into 4 suits.

 Suits — The Four Realms